bwiggs/gstats/README.md

 # gstats
 cli tool to read a bunch of numbers from STDIN and dump statistical data about it

+**for a more full featured tool, check out `ministat` from the FreeBSD project.
+Should be available in your package manager of choice.**

 ## usage

 ```